prpole/dissertation/chapter2/main.md

 by more knowledgeable farmers.

 Nor, of course, does such an identity exist in the mythic way she imagines it.
-London appears to have known as much, for it is ironically underscored by the fact that Saxon's conception of what it means to be an "Anglo-Saxon", exercising an inner Viking whose seafaring gives way naturally (somehow) to agriculture, appears to have been derived from Crissey's article on not Anglo-Saxons, but the very Portuguese against whom her Anglo-Saxonism is defined.
+London appears to have known as much, for Saxon's conception of what it means to be an "Anglo-Saxon", exercising an inner Viking whose seafaring gives way naturally (somehow) to agriculture, appears ironically to have been derived from Crissey's article on not Anglo-Saxons, but the very Portuguese against whom her Anglo-Saxonism is supposedly defined.
 Discussing this "seafaring people" without whom in "the old days of plunder and adventure on the high sees no pirate crew was quite complete," Crissey draws a sketch of the Portuguese that London uses for Saxon's defining vision of her Anglo-Saxon origins.
-Crissey describes how their "sea legs have been trained into steady plow legs" as a paradox resolved by a "land hunger" that is their "ruling passion."[November 18, 9].
-London recasts this land-hunger as an Anglo-Saxon trait, but by the time it comes to describe Anglo-Saxonism, it has been stripped of the agricultural wisdom associated with the Portuguese and attached to a uniquely Anglo-American destructiveness.
-London has, consciously or not, defined Saxon's Anglo-American ideal not *against* their immigrant neighbors, but using the very same terms.
+Crissey describes how their "sea legs have been trained into steady plow legs" as a paradox resolved by a "land hunger" that is their "ruling passion."<!--[November 18, 9]--> London recasts this land-hunger as an Anglo-Saxon trait, but by the time it comes to describe Anglo-Saxonism, it has been stripped of the agricultural wisdom he and Crissey associated with the Portuguese and attached to a uniquely Anglo-American destructiveness.
+London has, consciously or not, established Saxon's Anglo-American ideal not *against* their immigrant neighbors, but using the very same terms.[@london_jack_1916 JL1369]

 The narrative and its speculative vision of human species-being cannot be fulfilled by identification with a racial identity, at least not with the